jakobzhao/geog371/labs/lab01/readme.md

 Now, the course material on your local computer is updated.

-> **Note:** To ensure you are reading the latest version of the lecture or lab handouts, you need to regularly synchronize the course material, especially before class.
+> **Note:** To ensure you are reading the latest version of the lecture or lab handouts, you need to regularly synchronize the course material, especially before the beginin of each class.
 >
-> If you implement the above two commands in a Mac or Linux system, you might need to add `sudo` before `git`to a lack-of-privilege issue.
+> If you implement the above two commands in a Mac or Linux system, you might need to add `sudo` before `git` to solve the lack-of-privilege issue.
 For example, `sudo git clone`, `sudo git checkout --force`.
 In general, the command `sudo` will assign the superuser privilege to the command line.

 9\.
 Before we jump to the next section, please:

 - Star the repository by pressing the `star` button on the top right, and;

 - Navigate to Dr. Zhao's front page at [https://github.com/jakobzhao](https://github.com/jakobzhao), and click the `Follow` button to be a follower.

 ## 3\.
 Project management